Zach Veach: IndyCar Series

-He made his IndyCar Series debut at the 2017 Honda Indy Grand Prix of Alabama as a last-minute replacement driver for the injured J. R. Hildebrand.
+Veach made his IndyCar Series debut at the 2017 Honda Indy Grand Prix of Alabama as a last-minute replacement driver for the injured J. R. Hildebrand.
 Despite the short notice and a limited amount of time to become familiar with the car prior to the event, he managed to close the performance gap to teammate Spencer Pigot in each session, from 1.5 second behind in the first practice to 1.1 in the second, 0.8 in the third and just 0.5 in qualifying.
 Veach started nineteenth and ran as high as fourth in the race, after pitting off-sequence, before finishing in nineteenth place, the last car on the lead lap.

 Veach competed at the 2017 Indianapolis 500 for A. J. Foyt Enterprises, placing 26th, when he retired on lap 155 with mechanical issues.

-On September 11, 2017 it was announced that Veach had reached an agreement to drive Andretti Autosport's fourth IndyCar full-time for the 2018 IndyCar Series season.
+On September 11, 2017, it was announced that Veach had reached an agreement to drive Andretti Autosport's fourth IndyCar full-time for the 2018 IndyCar Series season.
 The contract was three years in length.

 On September 23, 2020, Andretti Autosport announced that Veach would be leaving the team ahead of the Harvest GP.